MooersLab/latex-emacs/README.md

 No warranty is implied.
 Use at your own risk.

-I used this configuration to prepare the [presentation](https://github.com/MooersLab/BerlinEmacsAugust2022) give to the Berlin Emacs Meetup 31 August 2022.
+I used this configuration to prepare the [presentation](https://github.com/MooersLab/BerlinEmacsAugust2022) given to the Berlin Emacs Meetup 31 August 2022.

 ## Why LaTeX?